Blobfolio/blob-common/blob-common/docs/SPACETIME.md

 ## common_get_us_states()

-Returns an array of US states, and optionally not-quite-states that the post office delivers to anyway.
+Returns an array of US states and optionally not-quite-states that the post office delivers to anyway.
 This function originally returned all values in uppercase, but that can now be disabled by passing `FALSE`.

 #### Arguments